Air Fryer Easy Poutine French Fries is amazing. You can have a real Canadian dish in just a few minutes, complete with cheese curds.

 How to Cook Air Fryer Easy Poutine French Fries

 Cut potatoes into fries and place in an air fryer basket.
 Spray with cooking oil and air fry at 370 degrees F, air fryer setting, for 15 minutes, shaking the basket several times during the cooking process.
-You may need to cook two batches, depending on which air fryer you own.
+Depending on which air fryer you own, you may need to cook two batches.

 In a saucepan on medium-high, melt the butter and add the beef broth.
 Once the broth is at a low boil, add the pepper and stir it in.
 Add the cornstarch and flour one tablespoon at a time, whisking it until desired gravy thickness is achieved.

 Remove fries from the air fryer and top with cheese curds and gravy